Releasing Baby Turtles into the Sea in Cherating, Malaysia

 UPDATE: Recently, I learned that Pak Su had passed away in November 2018, three months after our visit.
 The hatchery is now being run by his two children.

-Releasing the Turtles
+Releasing the Turtles into the Sea

 We reached the hatchery at 5.15 pm.
 The turtle-releasing program started at 5.
 I was already preparing myself to get disappointed again, but the staff kindly let us participate despite our late arrival.